-If the Company achieves profitability in the future, it may not be able to sustain profitability in subsequent periods.
+In addition, even if the Company achieves profitability in the future, it may not be able to sustain profitability in subsequent periods.
 It is likely that the Company will experience fluctuating revenues, operating results and cash flows.
 As a result, period-to-period comparisons of financial results are not necessarily meaningful and results of operations in prior periods should not be relied upon as an indication of future performance.